william-tay/mcp-capstone-dev/README.md

 This branch is intentionally simple and serves as a foundation for:

-Adding proper authentication and session handling (User Login Server branch) Extending functionality to handle file uploads and storage (File Upload Server branch) Notes
+Adding proper authentication and session handling (User Login Server branch)

+Extending functionality to handle file uploads and storage (File Upload Server branch)

+Notes:

-Authentication is not secure (for demonstration only) No concurrency or validation safeguards are implemented Designed for learning and extension, not production use
+Authentication is not secure (for demonstration only)

+No concurrency or validation safeguards are implemented

+Designed for a starting point to base each of the MCP sever branches